pentestbr/rogue-ng/README.md

 To run:

-1. install dependencies (support using a virtualenv, but up to you) pip install -r requirements.txt
+1. install dependencies (suggest using a virtualenv, but up to you) pip install -r requirements.txt

 2. the core server can be run using ./core.py